SunStarSys/www/content/about.md

 We specialize in providing full-service System Administration needs from a hands-on leadership and development standpoint.
-Let us bring our knowledge and experience to you, to better service your enterprise infrastructure needs.
+Let us bring our knowledge and experience to you, to better serve your enterprise infrastructure needs.